Home » Guides » Holders, Beneficiaries, and Backup Grantees

 Unwinding

 Easement holders considering a partnering arrangement must be candid with one another about their expectations and how they will unwind their association if those expectations are not met.
-No one wants to dampen enthusiasm about initiating an exciting collaboration but forever is a long time.
 Most likely at some point, one easement holder will no longer be willing or able to bear its share of the burdens of easement management.
 Addressing that eventuality upfront will assure both that there is a fair and orderly path to handle it when it occurs.

 The issues arising in a partnering arrangement in a conservation context are much the same as in a business context.